schoolofdevops/ultimate-terraform-bootcamp/labs/chapters/0x-terraform-state.md

 ## Terraform State
 One advantage, Terraform has over other configuration management tools like Ansible and Chef is State management.
-Terraform stores all our infrastructure information(that we have created using Terraform) in a file with the name `terraform.tfstate`.
+Terraform stores/tracks all our infrastructure information(that we have created using Terraform) in a file with the name `terraform.tfstate`.

 In the last chapter, we have ran `terraform apply`.
 This command would create the above mentioned JSON flavoured statefile.
 Let us look at its the content.